 - Precious Metals – These types of metals are valued higher than industrial metals because they are not abundantly available and are difficult to mine and produce.
 They are used for both industrial purposes and stores of value.
 Investors and traders buy and hold them for the safety of capital or gains.

 It mainly provides fuels to run motors, appliances, and even space rockets.
 It plays an integral part in the overall functioning of the world.
 Commodities like oil, electricity, natural gas, gasoline, and ethanol are a few common examples.

 #3 – Livestock and Meat

-Livestock and meat are commodities that are bought for the purpose of slaughter and meat consumption.
-The most prominent example in this category is cattle and can be traded as live cattle (cattle mature enough to be slaughtered) and feeder cattle (cattle that should be fed and grown before it can be slaughtered).
+Livestock and meat are commodities that are bought for slaughter and meat consumption.
+The most prominent example in this category is cattle, which can be traded as live cattle (cattle mature enough to be slaughtered) and feeder cattle (cattle that should be fed and grown before they can be slaughtered).

 #4 – Agricultural Commodities